Why 'No Meeting' Policies Often Fail and How Meeting Analytics Can Help

 Loss of structure: Recurring meetings can provide a sense of structure and organization to an employee's workday.
 Without these meetings, employees may feel less grounded and may struggle to stay on track with their work.

 When a company is considering setting a policy to cut recurring meetings, there are a number of factors that they should take into account in order to make an informed decision.
-Here are some things that a company should consider when approaching this decision:

-As it evident, it is important for a company to carefully consider all of these factors and gather as much relevant data as possible in order to make an informed decision about cutting recurring meetings.
+As it is evident, it is important for a company to carefully consider all of these factors and gather as much relevant data as possible in order to make an informed decision about cutting recurring meetings.
 By taking a thoughtful and data-driven approach, the company can maximize the potential benefits of this policy while minimizing any negative impacts.

 When considering the decision to cut recurring meetings, it is important for a company to find a balance between the potential benefits and downsides.
 One way to do this is by using a tool like Flowtrace, a company analytics platform that analyzes calendars to identify meetings that may be unnecessary or unproductive.